-The project was placed in service in June 2017 and ICD's investment is \$0.
+^{}The project was placed in service in June 2017 and ICD's investment is \$0 as of December 31, 2022 and 2021.

-Basis of Accounting The consolidated financial statements have been prepared on the accrual basis of accounting, in conformity with accounting principles generally accepted in the United States of America (U.S. GAAP) and include the accounts of ICD and all of its wholly owned and controlled affiliates.
+Basis of Accounting The consolidated financial statements have been prepared on the accrual basis of accounting, in conformity with accounting principles generally accepted in the U.S. GAAP and include the accounts of ICD and all of its wholly owned and controlled affiliates.
 All significant intercompany balances and transactions have been eliminated in consolidation.

 Revenues, expenses, gains, losses and net assets are classified in the consolidated financial statements based on the existence or absence of donor-imposed restrictions.
-As of December 31, 2021 and 2020, there were no donor-imposed restrictions on net assets.
+As of December 31, 2022 and 2021, there were no donor-imposed restrictions on net assets.
 Accordingly, the net assets of the Company without donor restrictions and changes therein are classified and reported as follows: